Grylls Monument

-Grylls Monument in Helston, Cornwall, is designated by Historic England as a Grade II* listed building.
+The Grylls Monument in Helston, Cornwall, is designated by Historic England as a Grade II* listed building.
 It is dedicated to Humphry Millet Grylls, a businessman who had kept a local tin mine, Wheal Vor, open through a period of recession, safeguarding 1,200 jobs.
 The monument was funded by public subscription, and built in 1834.
 The monument is built out of granite ashlar in a Gothic style, and provides a gateway into a bowling green.